There is no firm definition for “high-speed broadband” in Ireland, but in 2015, the FCC (the American communications regulator) said that:

 "A high speed broadband connection should have a minimum download speed of 25Mbps and a minimum upload speed of 3Mbps".

-In addition, ESB and Vodafone have announced a joint venture whereby they plan to run fibre optic cables alongside electricity cables which will provide FTTH connections for up to 500,000 premises by 2018.
-The new venture, which is called SIRO, promises speeds from 200Mbps to 1,000Mbps.
+In addition, ESB and Vodafone are currently working on a joint venture to run fibre optic cables alongside electricity cables to provide FTTH connections for up to 500,000 premises by 2018.
+This venture, which is called SIRO, promises speeds from 200Mbps to 1,000Mbps.
 That's 40 times faster than the current high speed broadband benchmark!